If I go down to the water I can see it, momentarily –

 but dreams are not, merely holidays, ideals or plans procrastinating.

 Slumber, sleep, what is it but an absence of the other, or yesterday’s commotions –

 compressed into sensual imaginations of needlessly bought devotions –

 wisdom – none, it strangles all the things that others purport to it and beseech it to continue –

 in gaining, gathering, written, words in support of it, while it strains with every sinew.

-The space, the song, of limited speed, if possible, to dance beneath the morning showers –
+The space, the song, of limited speed, if possible, to dance beneath the morning shower –

-not diminished, or ignored, resting, content in its extraordinary powers –
+not diminished, or ignored, resting, content in its extraordinary power –

 if only, to look again, in the water, for the ripple, that will mean I’m finally mended –